-267. The answer is c.
+268. The answer is c.
 (Tintinalli, p 1046.)
 The patient presents with a rare but potentially life-threatening NMS.
-Antipsychotic drugs (i.e., haloperidol) are the most common offending agents in the development of NMS, causing central dopamine depletion.
+Antipsychotic drugs (eg, haloperidol) are the most common offending agents in the development of NMS, causing central dopamine depletion.
 The disorder is typically characterized by hyperthermia, muscle rigidity, altered mental status, and autonomic instability.
 Since NMS carries a high mortality, it is important to aggressively treat it with muscle relaxers, such as IV benzodiazepines, dantrolene, and dopamine agonists.

 Urinary tract infection (a) in a debilitated or nursing home patient can easily lead to altered mental status and sepsis.
 The patient's muscular rigidity, however, does not fit this diagnosis.
 The presentation of malignant hyperthermia (b) is similar to NMS, also involving hyperthermia and muscle rigidity.
 It is caused by anesthetic agents, which this patient did not receive.
 Dantrolene is also used for muscle relaxation in malignant hyperthermia.
 Recurrent stroke (d) is unlikely in this presentation with hyperthermia and muscle rigidity.
-Right-sided motor findings on exam are residual deficits from the old stroke.
+Right-sided motor findings on examination are residual deficits from the old stroke.
 Meningoencephalitis (e) is certainly high on the differential in this patient but is unlikely to cause generalized muscular rigidity.
 It typically presents with fever, headache, nuchal rigidity, altered mental status, and focal neurologic signs.

-268. The answer is e.
+269. The answer is e.
 (Tintinalli, p 1378.)
 The most likely diagnosis in this patient is a space-occupying lesion in the frontal lobe of the brain.
 Brain tumors can present with morning headaches associated with nausea and vomiting.
-Neurologic exam is normal in most patients.
-Papilledema might provide an important clue of increased intracranial pressure and the presence of a brain mass.
+Neurologic examination is normal in most patients.
+Papilledema might provide an important clue of increased ICP and the presence of a brain mass.
 Frontal lobe tumors typically involve personality changes as seen in this patient.

-Depression (a) is characterized by pervasive sad mood or loss of interest in usual activities for at least 2 weeks which this patient does not exhibit.
-The diagnosis of depression in the elderly population may involve atypical complaints of generalized pain, headaches or lethargy and may not be recognized in the ED.
+Migraine headaches (a) are recurrent headaches that may be unilateral or bilateral.
+They occur with or without a prodrome.
+The aura of a migraine may consist of neurologic symptoms, such as dizziness, tinnitus, scotomas, photophobia, or visual scintillations.
 Persistent morning headaches and personality changes in this case are inconsistent with the diagnosis of tension headache (b).
 Tension headache is described as bilateral pressure-like pain, not worsened with activity and associated with stress.
 Headaches in patients over 50 years of age are unusual and should be taken seriously and well evaluated.
 Subarachnoid hemorrhage (c) typically presents with severe headache of acute onset, classically described as "the worst headache of my life," with associated nausea and vomiting.
 Pseudotumor cerebri (d) or benign intracranial hypertension is a disorder seen in young obese females complaining of chronic headaches.